6.5 Creedmoor AR-10 Build

 GGD 6.5 Creedmoor Precision Muzzle Brake

-The Gun Gear Depot Precision Muzzle Brake is a steel budget option, but don’t let the price tag fool you.
-It is a solid precision machined piece that is easy to attach and does the job well.
-You can get it in either a black or stainless steel finish.
-Both are corrosion resistant and hold up well to wear and tear.
+The Gun Gear Depot Precision Muzzle Brake is an affordable steel option, but don’t let the low price deceive you.
+It is a well-machined, solid piece that attaches easily and performs effectively.
+Available in black or stainless steel, both finishes are corrosion-resistant and durable.

 It is 2 3/8 inches (60.3mm) long.
 That does the job.
 It weighs 4 oz which is on the heavier side.
 That said, this is a great addition to any 6.5 Creedmoor AR-10 in significantly reducing recoil felt.
 Especially as you can currently get it on sale for only $64.